nus-cs1010/2324-s1/docs/library.md

 ## Linking

 The CS1010 I/O library is provided as the file `libcs1010.a`.
 To link to the library, you need to compile with `-lcs1010`.
 Usually, you need to specify where you can find `cs1010.h` with the `-I` flag, and `libcs1010.a` with the `-L` flag.
-Assuming that you are compiling in another subdirectory under your home and `libcs1010` are located under your home directory, the header file and the library file are in `../libcs1010/include` and `../libcs1010/lib` respectively.

-So you compile using the command line:
+On the CS1010 programming environment, you would need to compile using the command line:

 ```
-clang -I../libcs1010/include -L../libcs1010/lib hello.c -lcs1010
+clang -I ~cs1010/include -L ~cs1010/lib hello.c -lcs1010
 ```

-{++
-Of course if your header and library files are located in another directory that is not `../libcs1010/include` and `../libcs1010/lib`, you should change the command above accordingly.

 Although it is a long string to type, you should type it once and use up arrow in bash to go back to this command over-and-over again.
 For advanced students, we suggest that you put this in a shell script so that you just need to run the shell script to compile the program.

-We have also automate this for you for your assignments and exercises using the `make` command.
+We have also automated this for you for your assignments and exercises using the `make` command.
-++}

 ## Reading of a Single Value